-Nov 2016 - present: NScD High Pressure Science Coordinator: In this role, I coordinate the NSCD High Pressure Science Initiative and contribute to NScD's Sample Environment Group as High Pressure Scientist.
-From Oct 2017 - Dec 2018, this role also required me as interim instrument scientist at SNS's dedicated high pressure beamline SNAP.
+Nov 2016 - present: NSD High Pressure Neutron Scientist: In this role, I coordinate the High Pressure Science Initiative and contribute to NSD's Sample Environment Section as High Pressure Scientist since Jan 2019.
+From Oct 2017 - Dec 2018, this role also included the position of instrument scientist at SNS's dedicated high pressure beamline SNAP.

 Aug 2014 - Nov 2016: Weinberg Fellow at Oak Ridge National Laboratory.
 This Distinguished Fellowship represents an ORNL staff position with responsibility to the laboratory’s mission as well activities for individual research.